Scirese/alarm/alarm_en.md

 - Generic or on-site download source code compiled, generally can be used without modding PKGBUILD
 - Repackage binary, with arm binary provided, generally can be used with a little mod on PKGBUILD
-- Repackage binary, and no arm binary provided, no way When packaging manually, you can use `makepkg -A`.
+- Repackage binary, and no arm binary provided, no way
+-
+When packaging manually, you can use `makepkg -A`.
 This will ignore architecture requirements, and you will be able to package successfully.

 ---

 - Browser
 Browsers like Edge and Chrome are only packaged for amd64.
 You can choose Firefox and Chromium, etc.

+Google has long since stopped allowing Chromium to sync Chrome's browsing data, so syncing may be a problem.

+Firefox can sync across all platforms, so ~~FIREFOX IS THE GOD~~.

+### Working
+~~You may not know this, but the Grub bootloader supports aarch64, and with btrfs subvolumes and U-Boot's EFI mode, it's maybe possible to multi boot? ~~.